 Here’s a link to a Yahoo news story about mobile device addiction.
 This is a quick and interesting read, and it speaks to the fondness that many people have for their mobile devices.
-Mobile devices definitely hold a special place in our lives, and therefore they hold a whole new place in our culture. iPhone is definitely an example of a device that holds a special place in the hearts of its’ owners, now you’ll get an idea of how people feel about it.
-Here’s a link to the Yahoo News article.
+Mobile devices definitely hold a special place in our lives, and therefore they hold a whole new place in our culture.
+Stanford University did a study on iPhone use and feelings about the iPhone within their student population.

 The Pod is Mightier Than the Sword